Dinel13/thesis-ac/test/noted.md

 import http from 'k6/http';
 import { sleep } from 'k6';

+--no-connection-reuse

+When running the test, you can use iftop in the terminal to view in real-time the amount of network traffic generated.
+If the traffic is constant at 1Gbit/s, your test is probably limited by the network card.
+Consider upgrading to a different EC2 instance.

+const res = http.get('https://test.k6.io');
+const checkRes = check(res, {
+  'Homepage body size is 11026 bytes': (r) => r.body && r.body.length === 11026,
+});
+COPY
+Code like this runs fine when the system under test (SUT) is not overloaded and returns proper responses.
+When the system starts to fail, the above check won't work as expected.

+The issue here is that the check assumes that there's always a body in a response.
+The r.body may not exist if server is failing.
+In such case, the check itself won't work as expected and error similar to the one below will be returned:

 // default option tidak pelru ketik di terminal export const options = {
    vus: 10,